 Guidance for SSMs completing the MDR form

 SSMs should be aware that the MDR is designed for those in paid ministry – either in a parish setting or in a chaplaincy.
-This form for SSMs has been designed for you to reflect on your ministries, both within your church setting, but also to the extent relevant, your work setting.
-SSMs in paid employment outside the church are likely to be part of another appraisal system, but the questions here are intended to help you reflect on your ministry in your place of work as well, especially if you identify as being bi-vocational or MSE.
+This form for SSMs has been designed for you to reflect on your ministries, both within your church setting, but also, to the extent relevant, your work setting.
+SSMs in paid employment outside the church are likely to be part of another appraisal system, but the questions here are intended to help you reflect on your ministry in your place of work as well, especially if you identify as being bi-vocational or a Minister in Secular Employment.